| | Why selection excellence is so elusive

 evidence that the candidate was a poor fit for the company

+in question.
 Though it covets the stature of a science, selection has

 always been the sum of stubbornly independent and subjective